CrunchyData/postgres-operator/docs/content/tutorial/administrative-tasks.md

 If you want to rotate all the client certificates for all the cluster, you can do so by deleting the root certificate Secret `pgo-root-cacert` or by deleting the `root.crt` field from that secret.
 Once PGO goes through a reconcile loop, it will regenerate that Secret and use that Secret's certificate to generate new client certificates.
-If following this procedure, it may be necessary to trigger a reconcile loop by adding an annotation to a cluster.
+When following this procedure, it may be necessary to trigger a reconcile loop by adding an annotation to a cluster.

 ### Rotating Custom TLS Certificates